duyenle1312/javascript/README.md

 const sayHello = name => console.log(`Hello ${name}`)
 ```

-If there is **no parameters** at all, you still need to put the parentheses before the arrow of the function:
+If there is **no parameter** at all, you still need to put the parentheses before the arrow of the function:

 ```sh
 const welcomeToBulgaria = () => console.log("Hi there, welcome to Bulgaria!")